 Dog attacks are surprisingly common incidents that can result in injuries such as torn skin and muscles, broken bones, and infections.
 If you suffered an injury after an encounter with a dog, you may be able to receive substantial compensation for your losses.

-Even so, the law in Houston can make this difficult.
+Even so, the law Texas can make this difficult.
 Specifically, one-bite laws can limit the liability of a dog owner in these cases.
 Unless you can prove that the dog’s owner knew about the animal’s violent tendencies, receiving compensation can be challenging.

 Let a Houston dog bite lawyer on our team take the lead in your case.
 Our personal injury attorneys are prepared to perform a full investigation, outline your rights under the law, and demand proper compensation from a dog owner on your behalf.

 How Does the One-Bite Rule Limit Dog Owner Liability in Houston?

 State law provides a certain level of protection for dog owners.
 Even if an owner is out in public and their dog bites or otherwise attacks another person, they may not be liable for the resulting injuries under the one-bite rule.
 In short, this rule places an additional burden on the victims of canine attacks to prove that the owner knew or should have known about the animal’s propensity for or history of violence.